-§ 14233.
+§ 14303.
 Parental, Family or Marital Status.

-Any rule, policy or practice of a covered entity concerning the actual or potential parental, family or marital status of an ultimate beneficiary which has the purpose or effect of differentiating on the basis of sex is a discriminatory practice.
+Any practice of a covered entity concerning the actual or potential parental, family or marital status of an ultimate beneficiary which has the purpose or effect of differentiating on the basis of sex is a prohibited practice.